Apahima/MRI_7T3/README.md

 **Unet_MRI_7T3.py**

     # The main enginge for this work.
-    # Takes K-Space High Field raw data and transfom it to Low Field return it again to inverse model for getting High Field data.
+    # Takes K-Space High Field raw data and transfom it to Low Field
+    # Return it again to inverse model for getting High Field data.

 How to use: